Centers for Medicare & Medicaid Services (CMS), HHS.

 Start Supplemental Information

 Section 6001(a)(3) of the Patient Protection and Affordable Care Act (Pub.
 L. 111-148) as amended by the Health Care and Education Reconciliation Act of 2010 (Pub.
-L. 111-152) (hereafter referred to together as “the Affordable Care Act”) amended the whole hospital and rural provider exceptions to the physician self-referral prohibition to impose additional restrictions on physician ownership and investment in hospitals and rural providers.
-Since March 23, 2010, a physician-owned hospital that seeks to avail itself of either exception is prohibited from expanding facility capacity unless it qualifies as an “applicable hospital” or “high Medicaid facility” (as defined in sections 1877(i)(3)(E), (F) of the Act and 42 CFR 411.362(c)(2), (3) of our regulations) and has been granted an exception to the facility expansion prohibition by the Secretary.
-Section 1877(i)(3)(A)(ii) of the Act provides that individuals and entities in the community in which the provider requesting the exception is located must have an opportunity to provide input with respect to the provider's application for the exception.
-Section 1877(i)(3)(H) of the Act states that the Secretary shall publish in the Federal Register the final decision with respect to an application for an exception to the prohibition against facility expansion not later than 60 days after receiving a complete application.
+L. 111-152) (hereafter referred to together as “the Affordable Care Act”) amended the hospital ownership and rural provider exceptions to the physician self-referral prohibition to impose additional restrictions on physician ownership and investment in hospitals.
+Since March 23, 2010, a physician-owned hospital that seeks to avail itself of either exception is prohibited from expanding facility capacity unless it qualifies as an “applicable hospital” or “high Medicaid facility” (as defined in sections 1877(i)(3)(E), (F) of the Act and 42 CFR 411.362(c)(2), (3) of our regulations) and has been granted an exception to the facility expansion prohibition by the Secretary of the Department of Health and Human Services (the Secretary).
+Section 1877(i)(3)(A)(ii) of the Act provides that individuals and entities in the community in which the provider requesting the exception is located must have an opportunity to provide input with respect to the provider's request for an exception.
+Section 1877(i)(3)(H) of the Act states that the Secretary shall publish in the Federal Register the final decision with respect to a request for an exception to the prohibition against facility expansion not later than 60 days after receiving a complete application.

 II.
 Exception Approval Process